A showcase of natural biodiversity

-The New Beginnings Benevolent Society is working to develop a wetland heritage park by restoring two acres of land to the wetlands and forest that existed 150 years ago.
-The park will become a living showcase, an opportunity to get to know a wetland ecosystem, its living and non-living components, their roles and their interactions with each other.
+The wetland park was developed by constructing wetland ponds and riparian planting grasses, green willows and native plants, trees and shrubs to create a historically devolved, natural environment.
+The park is a living showcase of a biodiverse wetland ecosystem, its living and non-living components, their roles and their interactions with each other.
 Creation of an ecologically rich riparian and wetland complex with no possibility of future development ensures sustainable protection of the constructed aquatic and terrestrial biophysical resources.

-The two acre park is located at 1978 Pleasant Valley Road, Spallumcheen BC, just 1 km south of the Armstrong city limit.
+Location: 1978 Pleasant Valley Road, Spallumcheen BC, just 1 km south of the Armstrong city limit.

 For more information about park programs and public access contact Barb Craven at 250-546-5021 or e-mail email@example.com